 PUBLIC ART

-The City of New Westminster's Public Art Program is administered by the City’s Art Services staff, reporting to the Chief Administrative Officer.
+The City of New Westminster's Public Art Program is administered by the City’s Art Services staff, a division within the Community Services Department.
 Art Services staff provide leadership in the planning, coordination and implementation of public art for the City in alignment with the Public Art Policy.

 Land Acknowledgement